 Abstract

-Addition of an over-wintering cereal rye (Secale cereal) cover crop to Midwestern maize (Zea mays)-based systems offers several environmental benefits, but the long-term effects of this addition on soil hydrological properties is not well-understood.
+Addition of an over-wintering cereal rye (Secale cereale L.) cover crop to Midwestern maize (Zea mays L.)-based systems offers several environmental benefits, but the long-term effects of this practice on soil hydrological properties are not well-understood.
 Soil water retention curves can provide insight into cover crop-induced soil changes that affect soil water dynamics.
-We utilized four long-term cover crop trials in Iowa, USA that included a winter rye cover crop and no-cover treatment in systems with a maize crop (grain or silage) rotated with soybean (Glycine max).
+We utilized four long-term cover crop trials in Iowa, USA that included winter rye cover crop and no-cover treatments in systems in which maize (used for grain or silage) was rotated with soybean (Glycine max Merr.).
 All trials had been in place for at least 10 years and were managed without tillage.
-At each trial, we took in-tact 7.62 diameter soil samples from 10-18 cm depths shortly after cash crop planting in May and June 2019.
-We measured organic matter, soil texture, and the volumetric soil water content at matric potentials of -0.38, -2.5, -10, -25, -50, -100, and -500 cm water.
+At each trial, we took intact 7.62 cm diameter soil samples from 10-18 cm depths shortly after cash crop planting in May and June 2019.
+We measured soil organic matter, texture, and the volumetric water content at matric potentials of -0.38, -2.5, -10, -25, -50, -100, and -500 cm water.
 Four hydrological parameters were used to compare the soils.
 Pore-size distribution indices and air-entry potentials were estimated from non-linear model fits to the soil water retention curves.
 Water contents at saturation and at field capacity (average of values at -50 and -100 cm water matric potentials, respectively) were taken directly from the data.
 Neither pore-size distribution nor air-entry potential were affected by cover cropping, but both had large amounts of uncertainty in their estimation.
-Cover-cropping increased soil water contents at saturation by 3% (SE:0.9%) in one trial, increased field capacity by 2% (SE:0.4%) in two other trials, and had no effect on either parameter in the fourth.
+Cover cropping increased soil water contents at saturation by 3% (SE:0.9%) in one trial, increased field capacity by 2% (SE:0.4%) in two other trials, and had no effect on either parameter in the fourth.
 The trial with increased water at field capacity also exhibited 1.2 times (SE:X) higher organic matter with cover cropping relative to no-cover; no significant difference in organic matter was observed in the other three trials.
 While some cover crop benefits are consistent across environments and contexts, benefits to soil hydrological properties at depths relevant for crop production may be less consistent.
-More research is needed on the exact mechanisms by which cover crops can improve soil water, as well as when and where those benefits may be most easily realized.
+More research is needed concerning the mechanisms by which cover crops can influence soil water dynamics, as well as when and where those benefits may be most easily realized.
 We propose a causal model relating cover crops to soil properties relevant to soil water holding capacities to aid in designing trials to achieve these goals.
-The casual model indicates measuring below-ground biomass of cover crops is a vital measurement for understanding how cover crops affect soil hydrology.
+The causal model indicates measuring below-ground biomass of cover crops is a vital for understanding how cover crops affect soil hydrology.

 Intro (note: JSWC doesn’t have an ‘intro section’, they want the first sentence to be a thesis statement.